erlware/erlware_commons/doc/signatures.md

 Using Signatures
 ----------------

-Its a good idea to work through an example so we have a bit better idea of how to use these Signatures.
+It's a good idea to work through an example so we have a bit better idea of how to use these Signatures.
 If you are like me, you probably have some questions about what kind of performance burden this places on the code.
 At the very least we have an additional function call